 The Independent Assessor will need to interview the donor (or the person giving consent on the donor's behalf) and the recipient, both separately and together, to ask them a range of questions about the proposed donation.

-The donor and recipient will need to bring photo ID to the interview, where possible, so the Independent Assessor knows that they are interviewing the correct people.
+The donor and recipient will need to bring photographic ID to the interview, so the Independent Assessor knows that they are interviewing the correct people.
+The donor and recipient are also required to bring evidence to confirm their stated relationship.